Justin Bieber Desperate To Win Selena Gomez Friends Over After Reconciliation: Will They Forgive Him?

 Following her breakup from The Weeknd, however, the singer realized that the love she has for Justin Bieber never really went away and ultimately made the choice to give the romance another chance.

-Justin, who reportedly felt the same way, has been dedicating his time to his church and his religion, in the hopes of becoming a better person, and a better partner to his significant other.
+Justin, who reportedly felt the same way, has been dedicating his time to his church and his religion in the hopes of becoming a better person, and a better partner to his significant other.

 According to Hollywood Life, the “Purpose” hitmaker knows he has a lot of making up to do in order for Selena’s friends to see just how much he has changed as a person.